The pitfalls of organized chaos

 The third pain point that Zoomedia was facing was the ability to train new employees on all of the tools they were using to run the agency.
 “When I came aboard, I had to get trained in these different systems, and it was like I couldn’t keep them straight,” said Rebecca.
 “Do I go to Basecamp?
 Do I go AtTask?
 Do I go to the wiki page?
 Time was entered here; management was entered here, and sales were entered over there and it was very overwhelming."

 Where communication rules

-When Rebecca and her team started using Accelo, the email capture functionality in the system revolutionized the way they worked.
+When Rebecca and her team started using Accelo, the email capture functionality in the platform revolutionized the way they worked.
 “The number one thing for us is the communication tool,” said Rebecca.
 “The fact that emails are captured is the big piece of it."

 Now, Rebecca and team can keep up with client work at all times, even when someone goes on vacation.
 “So many times people have gone on vacation and you are trying to figure out what the heck a client said,” said Rebecca.
 “I can go in and find the client, and I can find the conversation and know exactly what happened.”

 Accelo also makes it easier for Rebecca to train new members of the team.
 “When anybody new starts here, there’s one system for them to know,” said Rebecca.
 "You go to one platform.
 That’s where you do everything… versus having to use three or four or five different systems.”

 In 2013, about a year after Rebecca and team started using Accelo, Zoomedia was acquired by a much bigger agency, Harris D. McKinney (HDM).
 “The one reason for the acquisition was each company complimented each other without redundancies,” said Rebecca.

 Cleaning up shop